 Commission on Collegiate Nursing Education (CCNE)

-The Bachelor of Science in Nursing degree program is accredited by the Commission on Collegiate Nursing Education.
+The Bachelor of Science in Nursing and Master of Science in Nursing degree programs are accredited by the Commission on Collegiate Nursing Education.

 Commission on Collegiate Nursing Education

 Washington, DC 20001